guard/listen/CONTRIBUTING.md

 Try to figure out where the issue belongs to: Is it an issue with Listen itself or with Guard?

-When you file a bug, please try to follow these simple rules if applicable:

-* Make sure you run Listen with `bundle exec` first.
-* Add your `Guardfile` (if used) and `Gemfile` to the issue.
-* Make sure that the issue is reproducible with your description.

 **It's most likely that your bug gets resolved faster if you provide as much information as possible!**